dev-dmtrllv/nova-ms/README.md

 * Submit a Pull Request (fork -> commit -> PR).
 If you don't know where to start, have a look at the issues on GitHub.
 * Report a bug (preferably as an Issue on GitHub, as reports on Discord may be forgotten or lost)
-* Spread the word about Cosmic
+* Spread the word about NovaMS

 ### Working with GitHub